Embedded iPaaS vs Enterprise iPaaS: What's the Difference?

 What is embedded iPaaS?

-An embedded integration platform, or embedded iPaaS, is a set of tools that enables software companies to build reusable, configurable, native integrations and deliver them to your customers as features of your application.
+An embedded iPaaS, or embedded integation platform, is a set of tools that enables a SaaS company to quickly build reusable, configurable integrations to any app in any software category and deliver them to its customers as a seamless part of its product.

 Which platform is best for your integrations?